agkozak/agkozak-zsh-prompt/README.md

     AGKOZAK_PROMPT_CHAR=( ❯ ❯ ❮ )
     AGKOZAK_COLORS_PROMPT_CHAR='magenta'

-which would be the equivalent of
+which is the equivalent of

     AGKOZAK_PROMPT_CHAR=( '%F{magenta}❯%f' '%F{magenta}❯%f' '%F{magenta}❮%f' )

-Note that you could change one of those `%F{magenta}...%f` strings to another foreground color for a more striking visual reminder of what you are doing at any given moment.
+Note that you can change one of those `%F{magenta}...%f` strings to another foreground color for a more striking visual reminder of what you are doing at any given moment.

 ![AGKOZAK_PROMPT_CHAR demo](img/AGKOZAK_PROMPT_CHAR.gif)

 ### Custom Git Symbols

-If, through the use of another prompt, your muscle memory has been trained to react immediately to a particular set of Git status symbols, or if you have an aesthetic preference for symbols other than the default ASCII ones, you may specify them in the array `AGKOZAK_CUSTOM_SYMBOLS`.
+If, through the use of another prompt, your muscle memory has been trained to react immediately to a particular set of Git status symbols, or if you have an aesthetic preference for symbols other than the default ASCII ones, you can specify them in the array `AGKOZAK_CUSTOM_SYMBOLS`.
 The default set is

     AGKOZAK_CUSTOM_SYMBOLS=( '&*' '&' '*' '+' 'x' '!' '>' '?' '$')

-If you prefer the [pure](https://github.com/sindresorhus/pure) symbols for the "diverged," "behind," and "ahead" states, you could use the following settings:
+If you prefer the [pure](https://github.com/sindresorhus/pure) symbols for the "diverged," "behind," and "ahead" states, you can use the following settings:

     AGKOZAK_CUSTOM_SYMBOLS=( '⇣⇡' '⇣' '⇡' '+' 'x' '!' '>' '?'
 'S')